dotnet/docs-maui/docs/migration/android-binding-projects.md

 <AndroidLibrary Remove="AndroidStudio\**\*" />
 ```

-## New Item Group Names
+## New item group names

-`<AndroidLibrary>` is now the recommended item group to use for all `.jar` and
-`.aar` files.
-In Xamarin.Android, the following items groups were used, which
-can instead use item metadata to achieve the same result:
+`<AndroidLibrary>` is now the recommended item group to use for all `.jar` and `.aar` files.
+In Xamarin.Android, the following items groups were used, which can instead use item metadata to achieve the same result:

 | Legacy Item Group      | New Item Group   | Item Metadata  | Legacy Project Type          |
 |------------------------|------------------|----------------| ---------------------------- |